-Seitan Limania (“Ports of Satan”) is a remote sandy beach nestled in a canyon leading out to the sea, located on the island of Crete.
+Seitan Limania (“Ports of Satan”) is a remote sandy beach nestled in a canyon leading out to the sea, located on the island of Crete, in Greece.
 It’s one of the most scenic coastal drives in the world.

-The road to this well-hidden beach, also known as Stefanou Beach, is paved and surrounded by rock formations.
-Starting at Akropoli, the winding road is 2.7 km long.
+The road to this well-hidden beach, also known as Stefanou Beach, is surrounded by rock formations.
+Starting at Akropoli, the winding road is 2.7 km (1.67 miles) long.
 Over this distance the elevation gain is 198 meters.
 The average gradient is 7.33%.

 Pic: Hao Li